Multiline/TicTacToe/docs/DevelopmentManual.md

 # Development Manual

 The code can be downloaded from our repository https://github.com/Multiline/TicTacToe.git The code is written in Java.
 In order to run it, you have have to have version Java 1.8 or greater installed.
 Java can be installed from https://java.com/en/download/.
 The TicTacToe git comes with Gradle, in order to compile it.
-Further information on Gradle can be found on Gradle's website: https://gradle.org/docs/

 After the Gradle script has been run a report on the building process can be accessed in the folder <code> build/reports/tests/test/index.html </code>.